mmesh/docs/docs/platform/installation/nodes-install.md

 ## Linux Installation

-/// tab | Magic Link
+/// tab | One-line command
     select: True

-The easiest way to install the `mmesh-node` agent in seconds is by using the magic link that is automatically generated when you [add a new node](adm-nodes.md#add-node) in the mmesh web UI:
+The easiest way to install the `mmesh-node` agent in seconds is by using the one-line command provided by mmesh when you [add a new node](adm-nodes.md#add-node) from the mmesh web UI:

 ![Linux Setup](./assets/images/nodes-install/linux-setup.png)